developer-zebra/developer-zebra-site/src/stagenow/2-10/Profiles/wipedevice/index.md

 ### Setup Wizard Manual Bypass

-If the Android setup Wizard appears, it's possible to skip it by scanning one of the barcodes below during any phase of the wizard. **Android N and higher only**.
+If the Android setup Wizard appears, it's possible to skip it by scanning one of the barcodes below during any phase of the wizard. **This feature is supported on all devices running Android N and higher, and on Android M devices with BSP21 and higher.
+[Learn more](https://www.zebra.com/us/en/support-downloads/software/operating-system/tc51-operating-system-for-gms-devices.html)**.

-**To manually skip the Android Setup Wizard**:
+**Options to manually skip the Android Setup Wizard**:

 #### Skip wizard and run StageNow client: